-So, I would say that the biggest change in the material that I am learning in PA school versus Undergrad is the shear volume.
+So, I would say that the biggest change in the material that I am learning in PA school versus undergrad is the shear volume.
 We have more than a dozen lectures for each exam, with each lecture being roughly 100 slides.
 That’s a LOT of information, and this is in a two-or three-week time period.
-I don’t think I learned that much information in a class for some semesters during undergrad.
+When compared to undergrad, there were definitely classes were I did not even learn this much information during the entire semester.

 I will also say that the complexity of our learning has increased.
 When we take a test, we’re proving to the faculty that we could diagnosis a patient based on their symptoms, and come up with a management and treatment plan; additionally we need to know the etiology of the disease.
 Because of this, our exams are a lot more thought provoking and less straight forward.
 It makes studying more time consuming.
-Probably the most important difference between undergrad and PA school that has effected my study methods is that in PA school – I need to actually retain the knowledge.
+Probably the most important difference between undergrad and PA school that has effected my study methods is that in PA school, I need to actually retain the knowledge.
 I’m not studying for the exam, I’m studying for life and the lives of my patients.